Reserving a Grave Space/Cremation Plot

-A Faculty application fee is payable with the application.
-The current fee for 2023 is £317 and is prescribed by The Ecclesiastical Judges, Legal Officers and Others (Fees) Order issued in January each year.
+A Faculty application fee is payable on submission of the application.
+The current fee for 2023 is £317 and is prescribed by The Ecclesiastical Judges, Legal Officers and Others (Fees) Order, updated in January each year.

 Where limited space in the churchyard means that a reservation is granted for a period of less than 30 years, it is possible for applicants to offer reasons to explain why their particular circumstances might justify a grant of a reservation for the full 30 years.
-However, where this means that a considered judgement is needed, an additional fee may be incurred.
+However, where this means that a considered Judgement is needed from the Chancellor, an additional fee may be incurred.

-When submitting an application to reserve a grave space to the Registry, the following will be required:
+When submitting an application to reserve a grave space or cremation plot to the Diocesan Registry, the following will be required:

 - The Petition form fully completed and signed by the applicant(s)